pipegalera/starter-academic/content/post/credit-card-approval/index.md

     1. Should be simple (less likely to overfit).
     2. Should be interpretable (explainability will help for next models)

-I will start with a simple linear Logistic Regression model rescaling feaures.
+I will start with a simple linear Logistic Regression model rescaling features.

 Why I use linear logistic regression?